-- Russia has recognized the referendum referring to a precedent of recognition of unilateral proclamation of independence of Kosovo29. - The next day after the referendum, on 17 March, the Verkhovna Rada of Crimea asked the Russian Federation to admit Crimea as a new subject with the status of the Republic.
+- Russia has recognized the referendum referring to a precedent of recognition of unilateral proclamation of independence of Kosovo57. - The next day after the referendum, on 17 March, the Verkhovna Rada of Crimea asked the Russian Federation to admit Crimea as a new subject with the status of the Republic.
 On the same day the President Putin issues a decree formally recognizing Crimea as an independent state.
 On 18 March, the Russian, Crimean, and the Savastopolian leadership signed the Treaty on the Adoption of the Republic of Crimea to Russia, which on 19 March was recognized by the Constitutional Court of the Russian Federation to be in compliance with the Russian Constitution and was ratified by the Russian Federal Assembly on 21 March.

-The intervention of the Constitutional Court of Ukraine in this case is authorized by Article 137 (paragraph 2) of the Constitution of Ukraine which provides that for reasons of nonconformity of normative act of the Verkhovna Rada of the Autonomous Republic of Crimea with the Constitution of Ukraine and the laws of Ukraine, the President of Ukraine may suspend normative acts of the Verkhovna Rada of the Autonomous Republic of Crimea with a simultaneous appeal to the Constitutional Court of Ukraine in regard to their constitutionality.
-On 6 March 2014, the Acting President of Ukraine has issued a Decree No. 261 "On suspending the Resolution of the Verkhovna Rada of the Autonomous Republic of Crimea No. 1702-6/14 dated as of 6 March 2014" and simultaneously addressed the Constitutional Court of Ukraine while challenging constitutionality of Resolution No. 1702-6/14.
+- The intervention of the Constitutional Court of Ukraine in this case is authorized by Article 137 (paragraph 2) of the Constitution of Ukraine which provides that for reasons of nonconformity of normative act of the Verkhovna Rada of the Autonomous Republic of Crimea with the Constitution of Ukraine and the laws of Ukraine, the President of Ukraine may suspend normative acts of the Verkhovna Rada of the Autonomous Republic of Crimea with a simultaneous appeal to the Constitutional Court of Ukraine in regard to their constitutionality.
+On 6 March 2014, the Acting President of Ukraine has issued a Decree No. 261 "On suspending the Resolution of the Verkhovna Rada of the Autonomous Republic of Crimea No. 1702-6/14 dated as of 6 March 2014" and simultaneously addressed the Constitutional Court of Ukraine while challenging constitutionality of Resolution No. 1702-6/14. - On 14 March 2014 (before the vote) the Constitutional Court of Ukraine has issued its Judgment declaring the Resolution No. 1702-6/14 unconstitutional and void. - The Constitutional Court of Ukraine does not exercise control of constitutionality of the question submitted to local referendum.